crisbodnar/text-to-image/models/stackgan/README.md

 # Implementation

-This implementation is based on the [StackGAN: Text to Photo-realistic Image Synthesis with Stacked Generative Adversarial Networks](https://arxiv.org/abs/1612.03242) papers and includes some small variations.
+This is a TensorFlow implementation based on the [StackGAN: Text to Photo-realistic Image Synthesis with Stacked Generative Adversarial Networks](https://arxiv.org/abs/1612.03242) papers and includes some small improvements.

 ## Usage